amaurits/maurits/content/Course/Other/02-Cartooning/index.md

 date: "2021-01-02"
 excerpt: In this block, we'll use the postcards package to make a single 'about' home page with only R Markdown.
-subtitle: Write and send a single postcard.
+subtitle: The political uses of cartoons and caricatures, in theory and practice
-title: A postcard
+title: Politics and Propaganda in Cartoons
 weight: 2
 ---